maluicr/dss/README.md

 # Download instructions

-To run EpiGeostats R package you first need to download the dss.c.64.exe.
-Follow these general steps:
+To run EpiGeostats R package you first need to download the dss.c.64.exe, following these steps:

 1. create a folder called "input" in the working directory,
 2. copy the zipped dss.c.64.exe inside,